Up to 35% off Raised Beds

 In total, there are more than 80 different types of Hydrangea: from shrubs and vines to small trees.

-• Plant Size: 1-15ft, depending on the species
+height height 1-20 feet, depending on the species

 Hydrangeas are versatile white flowering shrubs.
 You’ll love their petite flowers in large ornamental clusters among wide, flat green leaves.
 Some varieties produce blooms in shades of blue, purple, pink, white, and even green.
 Some species can have their color manipulated by changing the pH level of the soil.
 Most hydrangeas grow quickly, and with minimal maintenance outside of regular pruning.

-There are several species of Hydrangeas.
-The most common is Hydrangea macrophylla – called bigleaf or mophead for the large size of its flower clusters and foliage.
+There are several species of hydrangeas.
+The most common is Hydrangea macrophylla, called bigleaf or mophead for the large size of its flower clusters and foliage.
 This shrub is pretty easygoing, adapting well to all kinds of conditions.
 Just make sure to fertilize them at the start of spring, and water them regularly.

 Japanese Camellia